tylertitsworth/5th-age-srd/Classes/Psion.md

 You have befriended a small creature, like a cat or a fox, which hangs around you to get petted and fed.
 It seems completely oblivious to the chaos and mayhem that surrounds you, and ignores any High Weirdness effects.
 You have a nagging feeling that the universe has sent it to counterbalance the effects of your powers.

-Once per day, your pet can cancel an ongoing magical or supernatural effect.
+Once per full recovery, your pet can cancel an ongoing magical or supernatural effect.
 That effect can be a condition on a creature, an item effect, something in the environment, or your own High Weirdness.
 If the effect is permanent, such as an item enchantment, roll a save each turn to see when the effect is reactivated.

 Your pet won’t join you in a fight, and it can’t be targeted by affinities or attacks.

 Also choose one ability for your pet from the list below:

-- _Axiomatic_: Once per day, when making a d20-based check, your pet can set the roll to 13 instead of rolling.
+- _Axiomatic_: Once per full recovery, when making a d20-based check, your pet can set the roll to 13 instead of rolling.
 - _Detector_: It can smell magic by scent.
 - _Flight_: It can fly.
-- _Healer_: Once per day, it can grant someone the use of a recovery to heal by touch.
+- _Healer_: Once per full recovery, it can grant someone the use of a recovery to heal by touch.
 - _Innate Magic_: Your pet knows three Wizard cantrips, and it can use one cantrip per scene.
 - _Mundane Aura_: It appears fully natural and resists any divination magic cast on it.
-- _Negator_: It can use its anti-magic ability twice per day.
+- _Negator_: It can use its anti-magic ability twice per full recovery.
 - _Shapechanger_: It can take any shape it likes, as long as it stays roughly cat-sized.
-- _Shield_: Once per day, it can force an enemy to reroll an attack against you with a d12.
+- _Shield_: Once per full recovery, it can force an enemy to reroll an attack against you with a d12.
 - _Shy_: It can turn invisible at-will.
 - _Talkative_: Your pet can talk.
 Each session, determine its personality with the Personality table